-corporate business i reclassified as non-dominant.
-It will also look at possible remedies to prevent the abuse of a Start Date dominant position.
-2023 May End Date 2025 January Ducinet Title To 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Project Title Review of Fixed and Mobile RIOs and RAOs Project Number TL-1620-0109 Sector Telecommunications Project Description Having mandated interconnection, regulators still need to ensure that their rules are applied fairly.
+an and budget

+additional markets now exist.
+The project will also assess which operators, if any, are to be classified as dominant in those markets or whether existing dominant operators should be reclassified as non-dominant.
+It will also look at possible remedies to prevent the abuse of a dominant position.

+2023 May

+2025 January

+Review of Fixed and Mobile RIOs and RAOs

+TL-1620-0109

+Telecommunications

+Having mandated interconnection, regulators still need to ensure that their rules are applied fairly.
 In most jurisdictions, this takes the form of a requirement for dominant operators to develop a Reference Interconnection Offer (RIO), the contents of which must be approved by the regulator.
 The RIO provides a transparent basis for the negotiation and conclusion of all agreements for the provision of interconnection services that are subject to regulation.
 It provides legal certainty to new entrants as they can be certain that they are being granted interconnection on terms that are no less favourable than that accorded to other operators, including the retail arm of the interconnection provider.
 Currently, in the voice segment of the sector, there is an obligation on all mobile carriers and C&WJ fixed network to submit their RIOs for the OUR's approval.
 While the traffic-related tariff portions of the Fixed and Mobile RIOs are automatically updated by the Determination Notices (2017, 2021) which set those rates, the other portions of the RIOs have not been updated since 2013.
 The review will examine the RIOs to determine the aspects which require updating given technological and other developments since the RIOs were developed.
+Additionally, the OUR will need to review the Reference Access Offers (RAOs) of all infrastructure providers, once the Infrastructure Rules have been promulgated.

+2023 July

+2025 March

+Facilitating Innovation within the Telecoms Sector

+TL-2022-0002

+Telecommunications

-Additionally, the OUR will need to review the Reference Access Offers (RAOs) of all infrastructure Start Date providers, once the Infrastructure Rules have been promulgated.
-2023 July End Date 2025 March Project Title Facility of a continuous facility of the facil Project Number Facilitating Innovation within the Telecoms Sector TL-2022-0002 Sector Telecommunications Project Description Regulations can pose a barrier to innovation when it is unable to adapt quickly to the changes in the environment or impose unnecessarily burdensome requirements.
+Regulations can pose a barrier to innovation when it is unable to adapt quickly to the changes in the environment or impose unnecessarily burdensome requirements.
 Telecommunications regulators can facilitate innovation by reducing some regulatory barriers through the utilization of mechanisms such as experimental licensing, innovation testbeds, and regulatory sandboxes as a means of enabling emerging innovations.
 These mechanisms allow a regulator to support innovation by reducing the cost and time for an innovative concept to be ready for the market while ensuring that the appropriate consumer safeguards are in place.
-Recent local and global developments highlight a need for such mechanisms if Jamaica is to develop a sustainable ICT ecosystem.
-The 5G technology, for instance, has several use cases that are different from those of earlier technologies in that they involve deployment by sectors other than the telecommunications sector such as the manufacturing, building maintenance, agriculture